By Noble DraKoln

-Significant differences in the liquidity, leverage and costs of futures and ETFs that need to be understood before any investment decision is made.
+Significant differences in the liquidity, leverage, and costs of futures and ETFs must be understood before making any investment decision.

-Gold has historically served as both a legitimate hedge against inflation and as an integral part of a diversified investment portfolio.
-But how can individual investors participate in the resurgence of gold and use gold as a vehicle for investing, preserving and increasing one’s wealth?
+Gold has historically served as a legitimate hedge against inflation and an integral part of a diversified investment portfolio.
+But how can individual investors participate in the resurgence of gold and use gold as a vehicle for investing, preserving, and increasing one’s wealth?

 Differences in market liquidity

-Currently, the SPDR Gold ETF trades an average of 24 million shares(GLD) on a daily basis representing 2.4 million ounces of gold.
-In comparison, the average daily volume for COMEX Gold futures is over 200,000 contracts which equates to approximately 20 million ounces changing hands on a daily basis with an additional 48 million ounces (or 1,366 metric tons) held in open positions.
+Currently, the SPDR Gold ETF trades an average of 24 million shares(GLD) daily, representing 2.4 million ounces of gold.
+In comparison, the average daily volume for COMEX Gold futures is over 200,000 contracts, equating to approximately 20 million ounces changing hands daily with an additional 48 million ounces (or 1,366 metric tons) held in open positions.
 Over 90 percent of these futures contracts are traded electronically.
-This, combined with the large number of market participants and the significant daily volume, has the effect of making the futures markets very efficient.
-And all transactions, as well as the best bids and best offers, are publicly available in real-time which further enhances liquidity and provides what is known as transparent price discovery.
-Transparent pricing and small bid ask spreads are key to a market’s success and a great benefit to
+This, combined with a large number of market participants and the significant daily volume, makes the futures markets very efficient.
+And all transactions, as well as the best bids and offers, are publicly available in real-time, enhancing liquidity and providing what is known as transparent price discovery.
+Transparent pricing and small bid-ask spreads are key to a market’s success and a great benefit to

 the investors who use them.